 ICSI Journals

-ICSI draws Chartered Secretary Journal for Corporate Professionals & Student Company Secretary & Foundation Programme Bulletin for students.
-The Chartered Secretary Journal could be subscribed through the students at a concessional rate of Rs 300, other bulletins are sent to the enrolled students free of cost.
+ICSI draws the Chartered Secretary Journal for Corporate Professionals & Student Company Secretary & Foundation Programme Bulletin for students.
+The Chartered Secretary Journal could be subscribed to the students at a concessional rate of Rs 300, other bulletins are sent to enrolled students free of cost.

 Placement

-The institute and its offices maintain the database of the members/students
+The institute and its offices maintain a database of the members/students

 The Institute also helps the members and students with Placement.